-- a.
-The Court will notify CJA panel members, before their current term expires, of the need to apply for reappointment to the Division CJA Panel. - b.
-A member of the CJA Panel who wishes to be considered for reappointment must apply for an additional term no later than the deadline set by the Court.
-Application forms for reappointment are available on the Court's website. - c.
-The Division CJA Committee will solicit input concerning the quality of representation provided by lawyers seeking reappointment. - d.
+- c.
+The Division CJA Committee will solicit input concerning the quality of representation provided by lawyers seeking reappointment.
+The Division CJA Committee may consult with the CJA Supervising Attorney. - d.
 The Division CJA Committee will consider, among other things, how many cases the Division CJA panel member has accepted and declined during the review period, whether the member has participated in training opportunities, whether the member has been the subject of any complaints, and whether the member continues to meet the prerequisites and obligations of a Division CJA panel members as set forth in this Plan.

-7. Removal from the CJA Panel

-a.
-Mandatory removal
+The Division CJA Committee may consult with the CJA Supervising Attorney. - 7.
+Removal from the Division CJA Panel - a.
+Mandatory removal b.
+Automatic review

-Any member of the Division CJA Panel who is suspended or disbarred from the practice of law by the state court before whom such member is admitted, or who is suspended or disbarred from this Court or any federal court, will be removed from the Division CJA Panel immediately.
+Any member of the Division CJA Panel who is suspended or disbarred from the practice of law by the state court, licensing authority, grievance committee, administrative body, or regulatory body such as the State Bar of Texas, before whom such member is admitted, or who is suspended or disbarred from this Court or any federal court, is automatically removed from the Division CJA Panel immediately.